decretist/Dissertation/Chapter4/chapter4.markdown

 [14] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 685.

-[15] **Anders, my understanding is that you took a similar approach when you created the baseline text for the edition in progress of the first recension (although you adopted a set of orthographic conventions different from Friedberg's in the resulting text).**
+[15] Anders, my understanding is that you took a similar approach when you created the baseline text for the edition in progress of the first recension (although you adopted a set of orthographic conventions different from Friedberg's in the resulting text).

 [16] Lisa Samuels and Jerome McGann, “Deformance and Interpretation,” *New Literary History* 30, no. 1 (1999): 25–56.

-[17] As of the most recent, 22 April 2019, version, eight case statements (for cases 1-3, 9, 15, 24, 30, and 34) appear to have a
+[17] As of 22 April 2019 version, eight case statements (for cases 1-3,
+9, 15, 24, 30, and 34) appear to have a complete critical apparatus.
+An
-complete critical apparatus.
-An addition six case statements (for cases 4-7, 10, and 11) have an incomplete critical apparatus that records variant readings from Fd only.
+addition six case statements (for cases 4-7, 10, and 11) have an incomplete critical apparatus that records variant readings from Fd only.
 The critical apparatus for the case statement for case 35 records a single variant reading from Aa.
 The remaining 21 case statements (for cases 8, 12-14, 16-23, 25-29, 31-33, and 36) have no critical apparatus at all.

-**Update for 5 October 2019 version of the edition in progress.
-The case statement are used as the example here because they are the focus of my dissertation.**
+The case statement are used as the example here because they are the focus of my dissertation.

 [18] Timothy Reuter and Gabriel Silagi, eds., *Wortkonkordanz zum Decretum Gratiani*, Monumenta Germaniae historica.
 Hilfsmittel 10